Dr Mark Slater, DPhil, MA, Cert Ed.

 Verity Spott is a poet, performer and musician.
 Verity has published several collections and pamphlets of poetry including Click Away Close Door Say (Contraband Press), Gideon (Barque Press), The Mutiny Aboard the RV Felicity (Tipped Press) and Poems (in collaboration with Timothy Thornton – Face Press).
 Verity’s work has been widely published in journals and magazines in the UK and elsewhere.
 Verity’s poems have been translated into Greek, Spanish, German, French, and Korean.
 Verity is part of Wolf Kid Theatre company and the free jazz trio In Threads.
 Since 2006 Verity has run the poetry, performance and music event Horseplay in Brighton.
 In 2018 Verity was appointed to the annual position of Poet in Residence at the University of Surrey.

-Holly Dawson is a freelance writer and editor, currently working on her first novel (HarperCollins, 2021).
+Holly Dawson has been a freelance writer and editor for 15 years, working closely with authors and students to write, shape and edit their work.
 As an editor, she specialises in life writing and memoir and runs a range of life writing courses.
 She is Reader in Residence at Charleston, supporting their literature programme of festivals, workshops and events.
 Her work has been published in various places, including the BBC, Short Fiction journal, Watermarks anthology, and by Roxane Gay in PANK, and short/longlisted for Radio 4, the Fish Prize, the Short Fiction Prize, the RW First Chapter competition and elsewhere.
 She also runs Lewes Short Story Club and works with young writers in local schools.
+Wild Cloth, Holly’s debut novel, is being published by Harper Collins next year.

 Umi Sinha has an MA in Creative Writing with distinction from Sussex University and taught on the Certificate in Creative Writing there for ten years.
 She is currently a lecturer in creative writing at Brighton University, and also runs her own classes, a mentoring service for writers, and co-runs an oral storytelling club.
 Her short stories have appeared in magazines and anthologies and her novel ‘Belonging’ was published by Myriad Editions in 2015.